-The area is now also one of Jordan’s important tourist destinations, and attracts an increasing number of foreign tourists, particularly trekkers and climbers, but also those looking for camel and horse safaris or simply ‘day-trippers’ from Aqaba or Petra.
+The area is now also one of Jordan’s important tourist destinations and attracts an increasing number of foreign tourists.
+Trekkers and climbers, and also those looking for camel and horse safaris or simply ‘day-trippers’ from Aqaba or Petra.

-Wadi Rum is dominated by Jabal Rum, the second highest peak in Jordan and the highest peak in the central Rum (1734 metres above sea level).
+Wadi Rum is dominated by Jabal Rum.
+It is the second-highest peak in Jordan and the highest peak in the central Rum (1734 meters above sea level).
 The highest peak in Jordan, Jabal Um Adaami, is south of Rum close to the Saudi border.
 On a clear day, it is possible to see the Red Sea and the Saudi border from the top.
 It is now a very popular trek from Rum village.

-The influx of tourists to this once isolated area has substantially increased the financial fortunes of the Bedouin people, and it is common to see locals using mobile phones and driving four-wheel drive vehicles; many also have wi-fi and computers to run their adventure tourism businesses.
+The influx of tourists to this once isolated area has substantially increased the financial fortunes of the Bedouin people.
+It is common to see locals using mobile phones and driving four-wheel-drive vehicles; many also have wi-fi and computers to run their adventure tourism businesses.
 However, the Bedouin have not abandoned their culture and its famous hospitality.

-The secluded village of Wadi Rum consists of several hundred Bedouin inhabitants with their goat-hair tents and concrete houses, one school for boys and one for girls, a few small shops, and the headquarters of the Desert Patrol.
+The secluded village of Wadi Rum consists of several hundred Bedouin inhabitants with their goat-hair tents and concrete houses.
+There is one school for boys and one for girls.
+Also there are a few small shops, and the headquarters of the Desert Patrol.